 Majorly, trigonometry is as useful in forensics as it is in the field of engineering.

 Trigonometry holds special importance in the hearts of Forensic Experts.
-Trigonometry plays a vital role in the field of forensic science, especially in Bloodstain Pattern Analysis with respect to the problems related to the estimation of height of the source of blood & distance of the bloodstains and Forensic Ballistics.
+Trigonometry plays a vital role in the field of forensic science, especially in Bloodstain Pattern Analysis with respect to the problems related to the estimation of the height of the source of blood & distance of the bloodstains and Forensic Ballistics.

 Trigonometric methods enable the bloodstain analyst to gain an understanding of the angles at which the objects (weapons) have impacted the source of blood on the basis of the measurement of a bloodstain which is significant for Crime Scene Reconstruction.